Health & Safety

 If you have any questions or suggestions, please don’t hesitate to reach out to us.
 We’re always happy to chat.

-- Our staff will be required to wear masks at all times and wash their hands frequently, as well as participate in contactless temperature checks in the morning.
+- Our staff are required to wear masks at all times and wash their hands frequently, as well as participate in contactless temperature checks in the morning.

 - We are, as always, asking employees feeling unwell to remain home and backing this up with a comprehensive paid time-off policy to ensure there’s no concern over job security in doing so.